Arctic Flight: Plot

-When Martha arrives, she is welcomed by local Catholic priest Father François (Kenneth MacDonald) and local resident Miksook (Anthony Garson).
-They tell her that the teacher she is replacing wandered too close to Big Diomede and was shot and killed.
+When Martha arrives, she is welcomed by Catholic priest Father François and resident Miksook.
+They tell her that the teacher whom she is replacing had wandered too close to Big Diomede and was shot and killed.

-Next, Mike does meet Wetherby (Alan Hale Jr.), first flying him from Nome to Kotzebue.
-Bad weather delays the polar bear hunt and Wetherby expresses an interest in visiting Little Diomede.
-Wetherby wonders if Saranna (Carol Thurston), an Eskimo girl in Kotzebue, is Mike's fiancee.
-Mike says he would not mind marrying an Eskimo but happens not to love Saranna.
+Mike meets Wetherby and flies him from Nome to Kotzebue.
+Bad weather delays the hunt and Wetherby asks to visit Little Diomede.
+He wonders whether Saranna, an Eskimo girl in Kotzebue, is Mike's fiancée, but she is not.

-After some days, Saranna tells Mike that Dave has been mauled in a bear attack.
-Mike and Wetherby find the polar bear and Wetherby kills the animal and proceeds to take its skin as a trophy.
-About to leave, Wetherby's wallet drops out and Mike sees a Soviet identity card inside.
-Wetherby injures Mike with his skinning knife, ostensibly accidentally, and himself flies Mike to Little Diomede where Martha can treat the wound.
+After some days, Saranna tells Mike that Dave has been mauled in a polar bear attack.
+Mike and Wetherby find the polar bear and Wetherby kills it.
+As they are about to leave, Wetherby's wallet falls and Mike sees a Soviet identity card inside.
+Wetherby injures Mike with his skinning knife and flies Mike to Little Diomede, where Martha can treat the wound.

-Mike confides in Martha that his client did not stab him by accident, and is not who he is claiming.
-Martha is afraid that Mike is delirious, but finds Wetherby's identification card herself, leading to a confrontation.
-Mike comes to her rescue, but is knocked out.
-However, in his haste to head out over the ice to the Soviet base on Big Diomede, Wetherby not only leaves behind his photos of U.S. defense installations, but also his identification card.
+Mike confides in Martha that Wetherby did not stab him accidentally and is not whom he claims to be.
+Martha is afraid that Mike is delirious but finds Wetherby's identification card, leading to a confrontation.
+Mike comes to her rescue but is knocked unconscious.
+However, in his haste to travel to the Soviet base on Big Diomede, Wetherby leaves behind his photos of American defense installations as well as his identification card.
 When he reaches Big Diomede without it, he is shot and killed by the sentries.
-Martha and Mike realize that Wetherby was a spy and their efforts have stopped his plan to deliver military secrets to an enemy power.
+Martha and Mike realize that Wetherby was a spy and that their efforts have stopped his plan to deliver military secrets to the Soviets.